lissertations/openrefine/README.md

 ## 6. Transformations
 Common transforms
 Less-common transforms (using GREL, which looks scary but is quite a friendly scripting language)

 ## 7. Reconciliation
-with VIAF, because this is a library workshop
+with VIAF, because this is a library workshop.
 Make sure to include the http://refine.codefork.com/ link + instructions

 ## 8. Getting data out of OpenRefine
 Recap of getting it to MarcEdit (.tsv, basically)